Pymetheus/XBot_Pimetheus/docs/CONTRIBUTING.md

-## How to contribute to The Briscola Gard Game
+## How to contribute to the XBot Pimetheus

 #### **Did you find a bug?**